cisco/mindmeld/rfcs/regex_feature.md

 each regex pattern for every entity type.
 - The training time will also increase for the similar reason
 - The feature could cast a wide net on every token, for example `.*` would match against all tokens.
-However since the classifier would able to learn from this high noise signal, it would reduce it's dependence on it to make a classification.
+However since the classifier would be able to learn from this high noise signal, it would reduce it's dependence on it to make a classification.
 - There could be overlaps with regex patterns from different entity types, but the classifier would be able to learn from those patterns.
 - This approach locks-in the one-language one-mindmeld application idea since these regex patterns will not translate